porridgeCooker/Qt-canvas/README.md

 # Qt-canvas
-A canvs gadget, use double buffering on Qwidget.
+A canvas gadget, use double buffering on Qwidget.